 A sweet simmered in a simmered meat

-Cut off both ends of the brush nishin and the belly bones and soak them in rice broth overnight.
-Soaking it in the tofu soup removes the smell and improves the taste.
+Cut off both ends and the belly bone of the polished herring, and soak it overnight in rice water.
+This removes the fishy smell and improves the flavor

-Have a bat filled with ice water ready.
-Fill a large frying pan with hot water, blanch the nishin and immediately remove it into ice water.
+Prepare a tray filled with ice water.
+Fill a large frying pan with hot water, blanch the herring, and immediately remove from the pan to the ice water

-Once the heat has subsided, place it on a large soaking cloth and wrap it in a set of two.
-The skin contains a lot of gelatin, and if the skins are combined, they will stick together, so it is a good idea to wrap the skin on the outside and the flesh on the inside.
+Once cooled, place them on a large cloth and wrap two pieces together.
+The skin contains a lot of gelatin, so if you put the skin together it will stick together, so it's best to wrap it with the skin on the outside and the flesh on the inside

-Add sugar and thick soy sauce in several portions and simmer slowly over 5-7 days.
-If bubbles come out of the juice, it can cause the simmer to fall apart, so simmer over very low heat to prevent the foam from spreading.
+Add sugar and dark soy sauce in batches and simmer slowly for 5 to 7 days.
+Bubbles coming out of the soup will cause the dish to fall apart, so simmer over very low heat to prevent bubbles from forming

-Cut into small pieces that are easy to eat and serve in a bowl to complete the meal.
-It can also be arranged as a boil with other ingredients or as a topping for noodle dishes or rice bowls.
+Cut into bite-sized pieces and serve in a bowl.
+You can also simmer it with other ingredients, or use it as a topping for noodle dishes or rice bowls

 -